 Most people will look at several real estate deals before deciding to invest in any.
-This analysis provides an investor with background about what’s a “good” versus a “bad” deal, at least in terms of potential profitability.
-For investors who are just getting started, deciding which deal has the potential to be most profitable is no easy task.
-There are some basic tools an investor can use, like cap rates, to conduct a quick apples-to-apples comparison of investment opportunities.
+This analysis provides an investor with background about what’s a “good” versus a “bad” deal.
+At least in terms of potential profitability.
+For investors who are just getting started, deciding which deal has the potential to be most profitable can be difficult.
+There are some basic tools an investor can use.
+Example such as cap rates to conduct a quick apples-to-apples comparison of investment opportunities.

 One of those commonly used tools is the gross rent multiplier.
 In today’s article, we look at how to calculate the GRM and why this is a valuable metric for investors to consider when weighing the deals put forth before them.

 The gross rent multiplier, or “GRM”, is a tool used by investors to try and understand how much of a return they might make on a specific investment property.
 The GRM is the ratio of the annual rent to the value of the asset before accounting for expenses such as insurance, utilities and property taxes.

 The GRM is considered a form of the “income approach” to appraisal.
 The income approach to property appraisal is used to determine the value of income-producing properties (vs. trying to determine the value of an owner-occupied residential property, which uses different appraisal approaches).

 GRM can be used by appraisers, as well, especially when seeking the value of smaller income-generating properties like 2- to 50-unit apartment buildings.

 The GRM helps provide a single factor of comparison based on sale price and rent generated which is more valuable information for investors versus looking at sales comps alone (which might be more useful when shopping for traditional residential properties).
 After all, most investors care more about how much rent they can generate than sales price (or price per square foot) alone—a property with a lower value but minimal income is not as valuable as a property worth slightly more that has a track record of high rent collections.

 The gross rent multiplier (GRM) is the ratio of the annual rent